jamesob/bashwords/README.md

-# bashwords - a work in progress, by jamesob
+# bashwords - a work in progress

 bashwords is a very minimal vocabulary trainer for the BASH environment.
-It was designed with simplicity at the forefront.
+It was designed with simplicity in mind.

-All it does is affixe a pseudo-random vocabulary word from a user-defined (that's you) dictionary to your command prompt; e.g,
+All it does is affix a pseudo-random vocabulary word from a user-defined (that's you) dictionary to your command prompt; e.g,

     analgesic|host:dir usr$
-    apropos|host:dir usr$
-    bucolic|host:dir usr$

 It makes sure that your base of vocabulary words gets even coverage, while incorporating a little bit of randomness.